Chee Hong Tat: Minister of Transport (2023–2025)

 On 12 July 2023, Chee was appointed Acting Minister for Transport after S. Iswaran was put on a leave of absence while he is under an investigation launched by the Corrupt Practices Investigation Bureau (CPIB).

 On 18 January 2024, Chee was promoted as full Minister for Transport after resignation of S. Iswaran after the latter was charged for 27 counts related to bribery and corruption.
 He was also appointed Second Minister for Finance.

 Minister for National Development (2025–present)

 On 21 May 2025, Prime Minister Lawrence Wong announced that Chee would be taking over as Minister for National Development from Desmond Lee who moved to the Education Ministry and relinquished his Transport Portfolio to newly-elected MP Jeffrey Siow.
 He also stepped down from Second Minister for Finance.
 Chee assumed office as Minister for National Development on 23 May.

 Personal life

 Chee is married with four children.
+He is Chinese Singaporean of partial Hokkien descent through both his paternal and maternal grandfathers.

+Incident

+On 6 May 2025, three days after the general election, it was revealed that Chee, alongside fellow ministers Ong Ye Kung and Ng Chee Meng, had dined with convicted money launderer Su Haijin in a photo.
+This led to questions from online Singaporeans and news outlets about how they met Su, and whether there was a relationship between Su and the ministers.
+Chee and Ong said that they were invited by a friend and Su's presence was a coincidence, and did not interact with Su after learning about his conviction.